 3) direct my thoughts and actions for my life going forward; and

 The journey I’ve gone on with therapy has been life changing.
 There’s been no greater relief to hear someone confirm what you’ve said about yourself.
-This is also pronounced by me giving the FULL story and detailing MY faults, as it shows where I went wrong or did right.
 I’m not exempt from being dragged and slapped up!
 But it’s just been an eye opening, calming, soothing and peaceful 2+ month process.
 I’ve shared near enough every element of my life to my therapist so that we can both get a better understanding of what I need to accept and do going forward.

 I can’t recommend therapy enough to EVERYONE!!!
 Whether you’re a mental health sufferer or not, single, married, peaceful or worried, every person has a story and experiences that has shaped their life and mind.
 It is good to get some clarity on your journey and see what you can do, change or create for a better life going forward.